Maceris/Hemera/docs/compilation.md

 An important note is that we have arbitrary compile-time execution.
-This means that it ***is not safe*** to compile untrusted code, much like it would not be safe to build with untrusted arbitrary makefiles.
+This means that it ***is not safe*** to compile untrusted code, just like it would not be safe to build with untrusted makefiles.

 If dealing with potentially untrusted code, any IDE that will automatically compile the code or do something like request that a language server